anuchandy/servicebus-concurrentcalls-cores/README.md

 type: Opaque
 ```

-Update `<aks-namespace>` to use the aks namespace we created above (e.g., `contoso-sb-app-ns`)
+* Update `<aks-namespace>` to use the aks namespace we created above (e.g., `contoso-sb-app-ns`).

-The metatdata.name value i.e. 'java-sb-app-secret' is an identifier for the secrets; this identifier will be referenced from aks `job.yml` definition (more on that later).

-### Base64 encode the secrets

-Base 64 encode the secrets i.e. Service Bus connection string and the topic-subscription pairs.
+* Update with the base64 encoded Service Bus connection string and the topic-subscription pairs.

+#### Base64 encoding Service Bus connection string and the topic-subscription pairs

-> Below we used WSL shell in Windows but any linux (E.g. Git Bash) shell will do
+> Below we used WSL shell in Windows but any Linux (E.g. Git Bash) shell will do

 Input to echo should be in single quotes